What’s Happening with Social Media? It’s sometimes hard to keep up with eCommerce trends but here are the best social media tools for this new year!

 - Real-Time Video Streaming

 An exciting new medium that has opened up for online marketers is a reality TV-esque version of social media – live streaming.
-If you’re planning to humanize your brand while building strong relationships, real-time video streaming is the way to go in 2016.
+If you’re planning to humanize your brand while building strong relationships, real-time video streaming is the way to go this coming year.
 Meerkat and Periscope (that Twitter recently acquired) are the two biggies in the live streaming arena.
 As new companies like blab.im, and most recently Facebook join in, live video streaming will only grow stronger.

 With the help of these real-time publishing apps, you can effectively show your audience the behind-the-scenes perspective, announce new product launches or simply broadcast anything that explains how your offerings can work to the viewer’s advantage.